neueda/awesome-neo4j/README.md

 - [GraphGist](http://gist.neo4j.org/) - GraphGists are an easy way to create and share documents containing not just prose, structure and pictures but most importantly example graph models and use-cases expressed in Neo4j’s query language Cypher.
 - [Alpha Release Channel](http://alpha.neohq.net/) - This microsite contains links and resources for future product releases.
 - [Maven repositories](https://m2.neo4j.org/) - Neo4j Maven repositories (releases, snapshots).

+## Other

+- [openCypher](http://www.opencypher.org/) - openCypher is an open source project to bring a new public implementation of the industry’s most widely adopted graph query language: Cypher.

 # Tools